Exhibition Statement

 Curatorial Statement

 Beyond the Whitewash brings together Native, Black, and White artists to engage in a significant visual conversation about Race.
-Lead Co-Curator and visual artist Shelby Head has invited artists from the Oklahoma Native community, Black community, and her own White community to respond to her series An Infrastructure of Silence, which confronts her ancestral colonial heritage.
+Lead Co-Curator and visual artist Shelby Head has invited artists from the Oklahoma Native, Black, and her own White communities to respond to her series An Infrastructure of Silence, which confronts her ancestral colonial heritage.
 In this work, she deconstructs the complex histories and realities of her white supremacist descendants complicit in Indigenous removals and enslavement.

 The genocidal actions of Indian removals by the United States policy have left traumatizing generational effects—including the loss of cultural practices and identity for Native people.
 Since first contact with Caucasian explorers, we have endured the consequences of racism.
 Colonial powers used the idea of Race to divide, rank, and control our people.
 Because our skin was red, it was seen as dirty, classifying Native people into a lower order of humankind and validating their dehumanizing treatment.
 This colonial ideology persists today, and people of color continue to receive unjust and dehumanizing treatment.
 It is up to each of us to end harmful colonial ideologies and practices.